Kwezi-Mudacumura/Python-Labs/README.md

 Print out the mean of the numbers.
 </li>
 <li>
-  <h3>ShiftingEveryCharacterByOne</h3></br>The following program that accepts a string, shifts each of its characters to the next one in the
+  <h3>ShiftingEveryCharacterByOne</h3></br>The following program accepts a string then shifts each of its characters to the next one in the
 alphabet, and outputs the resulting string.
 The input consists of a single string.
 The assumption is that the string contains neither the character ’Z’ nor ’z’, nor does it contain any spaces.